helkyar/Templates/README.md

 # Templates

 Simple back (express) and front (react) project templates.
-Created with custom folder hierarchy to quicktart development.
+Created with custom folder hierarchy to quickstart development.

 ## Start a new project